An inhomogeneous most likely path formalism for proton computed tomography: Methods

 Errors will accumulate with successive steps in each method.
 Hence it is reasonable to perform a weighted average of both methods.
 For example, if more steps must be taken in the backward method than in the forward, the forward method is expected to be more accurate and will be weighted more heavily. $E_j^F$ is multiplied by the normalised length between $u_j$ and $u_N$, while $E^B$ is multiplied by the normalised length between $u_0$ and $u_j$.
 That is,

 with boundary conditions $E_0=E_\mathrm{in}$ and $E_N = E_\mathrm{out}$.

 Stopping powers can be determined using the Bethe-Bloch formula \citep{betheashkin},

-where $\rho_e$ is the electron number density of the material and $I$ is the \emph{mean excitation potential}.
+where $\rho_e$ is the electron number density of the material, $I$ is the \emph{mean excitation potential}, $\epsilon_0$ is the vacuum permittivity, and $\beta \equiv v/c$ where $v$ is the speed of the proton and $c$ is the speed of light in a vacuum.
 Experimental values of the mean excitation potential for a single-element substance (e.g. O$_2$ gas) can be obtained from a database, but for more complicated composite materials consisting of $n$ elements, one may use the Bragg additive rule,

 where